The core purpose of Central London Forward (CLF) is to provide a collective voice for Central London Forward’s member

 At present, CLF’s membership have agreed that the core collective policy concerns of the Central London boroughs centre around:

-Launching in March 2018, Central London Works is a new employment programme designed to support CLF residents overcome their employment barriers and move into stable, well-paid work.
+Launched in March 2018, Central London Works is a new employment programme designed to support CLF residents overcome their employment barriers and move into stable, well-paid work.

-The Construction Careers programme is being developed to support local residents to access the high number of construction jobs available in London’s booming building sector.
+The Construction Careers programme has been developed to support local residents to access the high number of construction jobs available in London’s booming building sector.

 The success of central London is dependent on its infrastructure but much of it is now operating at capacity.
 Together, CLF's boroughs are working to invest in new infrastructure, and better manage what is currently in place.